purescript/documentation/language/Types.md

 ## Rows

-A row of types represents an unordered collection of named types.
-Duplicate labels are allowed but are distinct.
+A row of types represents an unordered collection of named types, with duplicates.
+Duplicate labels have their types collected together in order, as if in a ``NonEmptyList``.
+This means that, conceptually, a row can be thought of as a type-level ``Map Label (NonEmptyList Type)``.

-Rows are not of kind ``Type``: they have kind ``# k`` for some kind ``k``, and so values do not have types which are rows.
+Rows are not of kind ``Type``: they have kind ``# k`` for some kind ``k``, and so rows cannot exist as a value.
 Rather, rows can be used in type signatures to define record types or other type where labelled, unordered types are useful.

 To denote a closed row, separate the fields with commas, with each label separated from its type with a double colon: